tonyflo/videoflo/README.md

 The Trello card for this video will be moved to the **Edit** board indicating the the video is in the edit phase.
 If using Mac, this directory will be tagged with a **Edit** tag.

 ### 5. Finish the Edit
-When you're satisified with the edit, use `finish-edit.py` to export the DaVinci Resolve project as a .drp file to the root of your project directory.
+When you're satisfied with the edit, use `finish-edit.py` to export the DaVinci Resolve project as a .drp file to the root of your project directory.

 ```
 python finish-edit.py davinci-resolve-scripting